FAIR Education Act: Criticism

 In October, 2011, Stop SB 48 failed to collect enough signatures for the issue to be placed on a referendum in June 2012.
 Opponents of the bill will have other opportunities to overturn the law via a ballot initiative or a constitutional amendment.
 The constitutional amendment option demands even more signatures and is thus more costly.
 The repeal campaign has been accused of exaggerating the bill's effects in order to convince people to sign petitions.
 The Courage Campaign filed a formal complaint with the California Attorney General, District Attorney, and the Oceanside City Attorney on behalf of the witness, Max Disposti.
 The Courage campaign also started an online petition asking for an investigation into the tactics of Stop SB 48.
+LGBT rights groups feared that it will be difficult to defend the law if it were to go to a popular vote.

 In November 2011, Stop SB 48 sent out an e-mail to their supporters telling them that they indeed plan to pursue a ballot initiative to try and repeal SB 48.
 There are actually two proposals that were submitted to the California Attorney General to be cleared for the collection of signatures.
 One seeks to outright repeal SB 48, while the other seeks to grant parents the right to opt their children out of such instruction.
 The initiative to repeal SB 48 failed to gather enough signatures to qualify for the ballot, gathering only about 460,000 of the 504,760 required.
 The other initiative was withdrawn.